 In view of the gravity of the situation, and in response to Russia's continued military aggression against Ukraine, the EU has adopted a series of new restrictive measures.

-More than two years after Russia's invasion and war of aggression against Ukraine, on June 24, 2024, the EU adopted its 14th package of sanctions against Russia.
-The following are among the main measures implemented:
+More than three years after Russia's invasion and war of aggression against Ukraine, on February 24, 2025, the EU adopted its 16th package of sanctions against Russia and mirroring measures against Belarus.